zhengyao-lin/Ivory/README.md

 #Ivory

-Ivory is a static-typing programming language with grammar similar to Java This implmentation is majorly based on the source code of compiler & vm of a very similar language called Diksam offered in the book *自制编程语言* written by [Kazuya Maebasi](http://kmaebashi.com)
+Ivory is a static-typing programming language with grammar similar to Java<br><br>
+This implmentation is majorly based on the source code of compiler & vm of a very similar language called Diksam offered in the book *自制编程语言* written by [Kazuya Maebasi](http://kmaebashi.com)

 The extension of the original code mainly includes the try to make it more dynamic(mainly in grammar)

 **NOTE**: this project is not developing anymore

-<br/><br/>
 ##build

     cd src